Dear President Trump:

 Endocrine Disrupting Chemicals

-One of the most overlooked and underestimated problems facing this country is the number of Americans suffering from hormonal and metabolic imbalances.
-The staggering amount of endocrine disrupting chemicals we are exposed to every day cause reproductive problems, thyroid problems, cancer, obesity, diabetes, and premature puberty.
+One of the most overlooked and underestimated concerns facing this country is the number of Americans suffering from hormonal and metabolic imbalances.
+The staggering amount of endocrine disrupting chemicals we are exposed to every day cause reproductive concerns, thyroid concerns, cancer, obesity, diabetes, and premature puberty.
 The grievous harm caused by endocrine disruptors is not being taken seriously at a national level and we are suffering for it.

 BPA, dioxins, Atrazine, phthalates, perchlorate, fire retardants, lead, mercury, arsenic, PFC’s, organophosphates, and glycol ethers are just a fraction of the chemicals we are unwittingly exposed to every day.
 These chemicals are so prevalent that ninety percent of Americans have detectable amounts of these chemicals in their bodies.